sap-tutorials/sap-build-process-automation/tutorials/spa-create-forms/spa-create-forms.md

 ---

 ## Intro
-Tasks are a part of any business process. **SAP Process Automation** helps you to create forms that are made available to the business users in their inboxes to take relevant action.
+Tasks are a part of any business process. **SAP Build Process Automation** helps you to create forms that are made available to the business users in their inboxes to take relevant action.

 These interactive forms can be created by dragging and dropping the text elements and input fields into the canvas.
 Once a form has been created, it can then be used as a process trigger to start the process or added as an approval step in the business process.

 Let us now explore how these different forms are created.
-In the steps below, you will create three forms which will be used to:
+In the steps below, you will create three forms that will be used to:

 -	Start the approval process.
-- Send a task in the inbox of the business user for approval.
+- Send a task to the inbox of the business user for approval.
 - Notify the requester for approval or rejection.

 ---